Intervertebral disc vacuum phenomena

 Vacuum phenomena involving the intervertebral discs is usually a result of accumulation of gas (principally nitrogen) within the crevices of the intervertebral discs or adjacent vertebrae.

-It is a common occurrence which can be observed in 1-3% of spinal radiographs and may even reach a prevalence of 20% in elderly individuals 5.
+It is a relatively common occurrence which can be observed in 1-3% of spinal radiographs and may even reach a prevalence of 20% in elderly individuals 5.

 This commonly occurs in association with intervertebral disc degenerative disease.

-Having said this, the presence of gas does not categorically imply merely degenerative disc disease, as other processes can lead to discs containing gas.
+However, the presence of gas does not categorically imply merely degenerative disc disease, as other processes can lead to discs containing gas.
 Examples of other conditions with gas includes:

 - vertebral osteomyelitis

 - all causes of vertebral body collapse e.g. osteonecrosis (Kümmell disease) 2